 Quick Answer

-For any deal larger than the acquirer's cash on hand, the banker arranges financing in parallel with bid development.
-The financing menu runs from cash and revolver capacity (smallest, fastest) through bridge loans, term loan B, senior unsecured bonds, high-yield bonds, mezzanine, convertibles, equity issuance, stock consideration, and seller financing / earn-outs.
-A committed-financing letter (typically a bridge commitment from the lead investment bank) gives the bid closing certainty in competitive processes.
+For a deal larger than the acquirer's cash on hand, the banker arranges financing alongside bid development.
+The menu runs from cash and revolver capacity through bridge loans, term loan B, senior and high-yield bonds, mezzanine, convertibles, equity issuance, stock consideration, and seller financing or earn-outs.
+A committed-financing letter gives the bid closing certainty in competitive processes.

 The financing decision is layered: the banker has to choose the sources of financing (debt, equity, stock, seller paper) and the certainty mechanism (commitment letter, bridge, fully underwritten financing) that the seller will accept as evidence the bid can close.